 Approximately 26,000 visitors come to Fort Scott National Historic Site each year.
 Representing a military fort of the 1840s, much of Fort Scott's story focuses on the role of the U.S. Army on the frontier, The site interprets the 1840s era with interpretive exhibits, period furnishings, and living history programs that include soldiers drilling on horseback and artillery demonstrations.

-The site is open daily for self guided tours through the buildings.
+The site is open daily for self guided tours through the buildings and grounds.
 Visitors enter through the visitor center where they are oriented to the site, given safety information and provided with a park brochure.
-A twenty three minute movie provides an introduction to the site's history, while a series of exterior and interior exhibits help guide the visitor through the site and tell its stories.
+A twenty three minute movie, in the theater, provides an introduction to the site's history, while a series of exterior and interior exhibits help guide the visitor through the site and tell its stories.
 A cell phone tour of the site provides a one minute narration of each of the buildings that are open to the public.